 Acemoglu analyses numerous case studies to support his theory.
 I found the most thought provoking to be the comparison between Mexico and USA.
 Both countries are faced with similar geographic and cultural identities.
 However, South of the border, the murder rate and infant mortality rate is three times higher, whereas budget expenditure per capita and GDP per capita are respectively 12 and 4 times lower.
 This difference does not lie in cultural idiosyncrasies, or geographic niceties, but rather very simply, Mexico is subject to Mexican extractive institutions, whereas USA is subject to inclusive American institutions.

 Inclusive institutions are institutions that allow many people to benefit from economic growth.
 America is inclusive.
 If an individual wants to set up a business in America, they can do so without facing any major barriers of entry.
-New technological breakthroughs are supported by government subsidies, so that productivity and enterprise can expand that country’s productive potential.
+New technological breakthroughs are supported by government subsidies, and strict patent law, so that productivity and enterprise can expand that country’s productive potential.
 This is a stark contrast to the economic and political institutional design of Mexico.
 Take Carlos Slim as an example of the extractive nature of the Mexican system, whereby only a few very wealthy individuals can benefit.
 Slim did not become the second richest man in the world through innovation (unlike the American richest man, Bill Gates), rather, in 1990, he purchased a 51% stake in Telmex, the Mexican nationalised telecommunications firm.
 Mexico’s telecommunications monopoly became Slim’s very own privatised monopoly.
 This clearly became hugely profitable.
 Had Slim been practising on American soil, the inclusive political institutions would not have allowed him to bid at an auction to control such a staple industry such as national telecommunications, and even had he been able to control the market share, the relaxed barriers to entry to American markets would have encouraged new firms to enter the market, and therefore prevent Slim from dominating the market share and establishing a monopoly.
 However, because Slim was based in Mexico, the extractive nature of institutions meant that a large proportion of Mexican GDP is focused only towards one individual, hence as the median income decreases and inequality steepens, innovation slows, and with it so does economic growth.

 However, countries are sometimes faced with an event known a “critical juncture” in which they can change the nature of their institutions, in the aftermath of a political event.
 For instance, the 14th Century Black Death swept through Europe, killing around 40% of the European population.
 Peasants were particularly susceptible to contracting the plague, due to the open sewers and lack of basic cleanliness etc. Previously across Europe, the Feudal system was adopted, in which the peasants worked for landowners, who worked under the dukes and barons, and then the monarch was at the top of the hierarchy.
 However, when faced with the black death, Western Europe and Eastern Europe reacted to the decline in labour population in two very different ways.
 In Western European England, the peasants realised their increased value after the Black Death, so demanded greater freedoms, as well as increased land ownership, so that they could personally benefit off of their own hard work, rather than paying their produce to the land owners.
 In 1381, they commenced the Peasants Revolt, and quickly captured London.
 Although the revolution was quickly quashed, it highlighted to the barons and dukes the importance of their labour supply, and consequently, over the next 100 years, peasants began to earn more money, as well as experiencing greater freedoms.
 On the other hand, in Eastern Europe, the opposite occurred.
 Due to the shortage of labour, landowners were even more incentivised to hold onto their workers, and hence reduced their freedoms in order to ensure that they